opnslm/Raspberry-Pi-IoT/README.md

 # Raspberry-Pi-IoT

-this is my project homework about controlling leds on Raspberry Pi
+this is a project homework about controlling leds on Raspberry Pi